onurkulaksiz/Spell_Checker/README.md

 This repository, spell checks using multiple libraries.
 In this way, it is ensured that the wrong words written are corrected.
 It provides users with the most convenient option by using multiple libraries.
+It achieves the correct result by taking input from the user or uploading a file.

 # Libraries
 - spaCy